Nikitae57/Quizer/README.md

 <b>To build this project simply open it in your Intelij Idead IDE and press "build" button.</b>

-Once you built the application you'll see the GUI.
+Once you run the application you'll see the GUI.

 ![GUI](https://image.ibb.co/ga2tZb/Screenshot_1.png)